Supreme Command of the Army of the Republic of Bosnia and Herzegovina: Commanders

 The decision further "appointed" Rasim Delić to the post of Commander of the Main Staff of the ARBiH and "appointed" Sefer Halilović as Chief of Staff of the Main Staff.In addition, the decision established two Deputy Commander positions to which Stjepan Šiber and Jovan Divjak were appointed, but were already serving in the Main Staff.

 Approximately six weeks later, on 18 July 1993, President Alija Izetbegović issued a decision further restructuring the ABiH ("18 July decision").
 According to this decision, during a state of war the Presidency of the Republic was the Supreme Command of the Armed Forces of the Republic.The decision provides that "The Republic of Bosnia and Herzegovina Army consists of the Main Staff and eight Corps.", although only 7 corps were formed.
 All the Corps were directly subordinate to the Commander of the Main Staff.

 On 24 October 1994 the Main Staff was renamed the General Staff.

 Main Staff/General Staff organization

-The Main Staff/General Staff of the ARBiH had various administrations which oversaw the work of their counterparts services in the Army Corpses and subordinate units within the Corpses that were the brigades and in the brigades the battalions, along with independent battalions.
+The Main Staff/General Staff of the ARBiH had various administrations which oversaw the work of their counterparts services in the Army Corps and subordinate units within the Corps that were the brigades and in the brigades the battalions, along with independent battalions.